 Every business needs to have a legitimate reason as to why they hold an individual's personal details.
-Data controllers and processors can hold employee payroll information to complete the payroll, such as employee PPS numbers, tax codes, dates of birth and employee salaries.
+Payroll bureaus are deemed as processors as they process their client's and their employee's personal data.
+Payroll bureaus hold client and employee payroll information to complete the payroll, such as employee PPS numbers, tax codes, dates of birth, employee salaries and employer national insurance details.
 Under the GDPR legislation, this is classified as a valid and legitimate reason to hold this kind of personal payroll information.